 We take great pride that our Opportunity Quilt is annually Hand Quilted by our guild members.
 Our guild is famous for it’s hand quilted opportunity quilts and this year’s pattern displays the hand quilting beautifully.

-Many don’t realize that the production of the guild’s opportunity quilts are a two year production.
-As such, the 2018 quilt is well underway!
-Monica has chosen Becky Goldsmith’s Tile Tango quilt and has obtained permission to use the design.
-Monica asked the guild to donate fabric in February and the guild responded…with plenty of fabric to use for the quilt.
-Now the preparation of the packets for appliqué to be completed by various guild members.
-Here we have Jackie Seidell , Tammy Zanella (2016 Opp Quilt Chair) and Valerie Sauban (Parliamentarian) working on the new quilt.
+Production of GQCCC’s Tile Tango began in 2016 –the guild’s opportunity quilts take 2 years for production.
+Monica chose Becky Goldsmith’s Tile Tango quilt and obtained permission to use the design.
+Monica asked the guild to donate fabric in February 2016 and the guild responded…with plenty of fabric to use for the quilt.
+Next came preparation of the packets for appliqué to be completed by various guild members.
+Below we have Jackie Seidell , Tammy Zanella (2016 Opp Quilt Chair) and Valerie Sauban working on this year’s quilt.

-The quilt will be on the frame in the fall and will be at the 2017 Quilt Show with the hand quilters working on it in the entrance.
-We had many requests to purchase raffle tickets for the quilt on the frame, so we do offer the ability to buy tickets for this year’s quilt on the frame.
-The selection for this quilt will be at the 2018 Quilt Show.
+The quilt was on the hand quilting frame in the fall in 2016 and was previewed at the 2017 Quilt Show with the hand quilters working on it in the entrance.
+We have had many requests to purchase raffle tickets for the quilt on the frame at the quilt show, so we do offer the ability to buy tickets for this year’s quilt on the frame.

 Chair: Beverly Spurs